alpas/alpasdev/src/main/resources/docs/quick-start.md

 Before moving to the first step, go through the following list and make sure you have everything you will need to get started.
 Don't worry, everything you need is free to use!

-- ✓ An Integrated Developer Environment (IDE) - we will be using the [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) Community version .
+- ✓ An Integrated Developer Environment (IDE) - we will be using the [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) Community version
-- ✓ A GitHub account - If you don't have a GitHub account, [create an account here](https://github.com/join?source=header-home) .
+- ✓ A GitHub account - If you don't have a GitHub account, [create an account here](https://github.com/join?source=header-home)
-- <strike>✓ [Sourcetree](https://www.sourcetreeapp.com/) to manage your GIT Repo; we will also cover how to manage GIT directly through command line if you don't want to use Sourcetree.</strike>
 - ✓ MySQL Server installed and running on your local machine.
     - &nbsp; &nbsp; &nbsp; &nbsp; - [Instructions for installing on Mac](https://tableplus.com/blog/2018/11/how-to-download-mysql-mac.html)
     - &nbsp; &nbsp; &nbsp; &nbsp; - [Instructions for installing on Windows](https://dev.mysql.com/doc/refman/8.0/en/windows-installation.html)